Table of Contents

 Characteristics of Renaissance Art

-Realism and humanism were key pillars of Renaissance art, with artists striving to depict the human form and the world around them with utmost accuracy.
+Realism and humanism were key pillars of Renaissance art, with artists striving to accurately depict the human form and the world around them.
 They delved into the study of human anatomy, painstakingly capturing its intricacies to create lifelike and emotionally resonant representations.
-By focusing on the unique features and expressions of individuals, artists celebrated the beauty and dignity of humanity.
+By focusing on individuals’ unique features and expressions, artists celebrated humanity’s beauty and dignity.

 Another distinguishing feature of Renaissance art was the use of perspective.
 Artists developed the linear perspective technique, enabling them to create the illusion of three-dimensional space on a two-dimensional surface.
 This not only added realism to their works but also contributed to the overall balance and harmony of the compositions, enhancing their visual impact.